Who wrote the Bible?

 Statement 2: Because man wrote the Bible we need to understand their unique situation before we can apply it to ourselves.

 We need to understand who wrote the Bible before we can really understand the message of the Bible.
-Since the Bible is written by 40+ people this is something we need to do each time we pick up the Bible.
+Since the Bible is written by 40+ people and over the span of a 1000+ years, this is something we need to do each time we pick up the Bible.

-Hopefully that gives you a little better understand of who wrote the Bible and how many authors wrote the Bible.
-I hope that should you the need to dive a little deeper when reading the Bible.
-Still you might be wondering where do I go from here?
-So let’s look at some resources that will help us in reading the Bible.
+Still you might be wondering, where do I go from here?
+So let’s end by looking at some resources that will help us in reading the Bible.

 Resources For Reading The Bible